Math-Science is a Microsoft Word Add-in programmed as a Word template in Visual Basic for Application.

 Format the selected text into a math expression.
 Operand priority is respected.
 Some functions are implemented.

-Shortcut Ctrl+Maj+M
+Shortcut Ctrl+Maj+M.

 Example.